Role of microglia in disease

 Microglia are the primary immune cells of the central nervous system, similar to peripheral macrophages.
 They respond to pathogens and injury by changing morphology and migrating to the site of infection/injury, where they destroy pathogens and remove damaged cells.

 As part of their response they secrete cytokines, chemokines, prostaglandins, and reactive oxygen species, which help to direct the immune response.
 Additionally, they are instrumental in the resolution of the inflammatory response, through the production of anti-inflammatory cytokines.
 Microglia have also been extensively studied for their harmful roles in neurodegenerative diseases, such as Alzheimer's disease, Parkinson's disease, multiple sclerosis, as well as cardiac diseases, glaucoma, and viral and bacterial infections.
+Significant microglia activation has also been found in individuals with autism; the Injury pathway in PVL also involves glial cells.

 Role in chronic neuroinflammation

 The word neuroinflammation has come to stand for chronic, central nervous system (CNS) specific, inflammation-like glial responses that may produce neurodegenerative symptoms such as plaque formation, dystrophic neurite growth, and excessive tau phosphorylation.
 It is important to distinguish between acute and chronic neuroinflammation.
 Acute neuroinflammation is generally caused by some neuronal injury after which microglia migrate to the injured site engulfing dead cells and debris.
 The term neuroinflammation generally refers to more chronic, sustained injury when the responses of microglial cells contribute to and expand the neurodestructive effects, worsening the disease process.

 When microglia are activated they take on an amoeboid shape and they alter their gene expression.
 Altered gene expression leads to the production of numerous potentially neurotoxic mediators.
 These mediators are important in the normal functions of microglia and their production is usually decreased once their task is complete.
 In chronic neuroinflammation, microglia remain activated for an extended period during which the production of mediators is sustained longer than usual.
 This increase in mediators contributes to neuronal death.

 Neuroinflammation is distinct from inflammation in other organs, but does include some similar mechanisms such as the localized production of chemoattractant molecules to the site of inflammation.
 The following list contains a few of the numerous substances that are secreted when microglia are activated: